openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 - Start a routine which switch a smart home device connected to alexa
 - Start your briefing if you turn on the light first time in the morning
 - Have different flash briefing in the morning and evening
+- Let alexa say 'welcome' to you if you open the door

 ## Note ##